 With the continued growth in flexible, shared, office-space providers, we’re seeing the demand from tenants expand for adaptive spaces that can be modified to suit businesses and provide a more holistic ‘lifestyle’ service8.
 Although retail continues to see ongoing challenges, we’re seeing some resilience from the high street, in particular with local operators and where high footfall, retail and leisure assets will benefit from a bricks and mortar presence in an increasingly digital and competitive online marketplace9.

-If you have a client with a real estate case that you’d like to discuss in more detail, please contact either your Business Development Manager, who can put you in touch with one of our specialist Real Estate Managers, or your local Real Estate Manager, who’ll be happy to help.
+If you have a client with a real estate case that you’d like to discuss in more detail, you can either contact your Business Development team who can put you in touch with our specialist Real Estate team, or contact your dedicated Real Estate team directly, who’ll be happy to help.

 We’re not responsible for, nor do we endorse in any way such third party websites or their content.